PawPuk/CurvAutoAugment/README.md

 ## Description

 The [verifying_importance_of_stragglers.py](verifying_importance_of_stragglers.py) program allows for measuring the performance of a SimpleNN on the easy and hard samples from the dataset specified by the user.
-This allows to discover the in-class imbalance phenomenon, and also allows for comparison between the degree of the observed in-class imbalance depending on the method used for identifying hard samples.
+The program first divides the dataset (or its subset - see `--subset_size`) into hard and easy samples based on the specified hard sample identifier (see `--strategy`).
+This is accomplished by the `identify_hard_samples` function from the `utils.py` file.
+There is a couple of implementation information that is worth mentioning:
+  - If the program wasn't able to find all 10 inversion points the function is called again (see lines 348-352 of `utils.py`)
+  - If the strategy is set to *confidence* or *energy*, then the number of stragglers is used as a threshold - we pass `aggregated_stragglers` to  `identify_hard_samples_with_model_accuracy` which further uses it in lines 220 or 247 (depending on the `--level` parameter)

+After that we pass the easy and hard samples to `straggler_ratio_vs_generalisation` that later divides them into training and test sets.
+After that it trains `--runs` networks per ratio in `--remaining_train_ratios`.
+The function uses Accuracy, Precision, Recall and F1-score as metrics to show that the metrics used in detecting class-imbalance do not necessarily transfer to in-class data imbalance.
+The obtained results are saved in the Results folder.

 ## Requirements